Being a Responsible Landlord

-We are tenant and landlord solicitors in Exeter.
-We can help you to understand landlord responsibilities as well as advise you on your rights as a landlord, including the property access, rent collection and eviction.
+Our landlord and tenant solicitors can help you to understand your responsibilities as a landlord, as well as advise you on your rights, including the property access, rent collection and repossession.

 - keeping the property in a safe condition;